harshitmehta15/community-resources/README.md

   return mycollection.find({}).toArray();
 };
 ```

+In order to have the code appear as such, simple wrap the text of your Slack message in single backticks (\`)

 ## Application Integrations

 Slack enables integration with third party applications.
 As a shared, community instance, there are only 10 application configurations supported.
 As such, this feature is not supported.